Frequently Asked Questions

 In addition to clinical activities in the primary and secondary rotations, Residents are required to complete an evaluation research project, participate in a hospital committee, supervise a student, deliver a Grand Rounds presentation, and attend seminars.

 Residents are provided with a core requirement form to track the completion of requirements throughout the year, both clinical and additional.
+Residents will work closely with their primary and secondary rotations supervisors as well as Training Committee Executive at the beginning of the year to plan how these core requirements will be met throughout the year.

 Are there opportunities to engage in research projects during my residency year?